-Crime and Punishment is one of the best novels I have ever read.
+This Crime and Punishment summary looks at one of the best novels I’ve ever read.
 Written by Dostoyevsky, it’s a whirlwind of a book that probes deep into the human soul.

 The book follows the story of Raskolnikov, a former student turned pawnbroker who commits a terrible act one day.

 From then on Dostoyevsky weaves a stunning narrative of Raskolnikov’s confusion, relief at not being caught and indignation.